jmccook96/Organizer/README.md

 - **Purpose**: Contains all controller classes that handle user interactions and update the UI.
 - **Files**:
   - `MainController.java`: Manages the main layout and handles navigation between different screens.
-  - `HomeController.java`, `BookClubsController.java`, etc.: Controllers for individual screens.
+  - `HomeController.java`, etc.: Controllers for individual screens.

 ### `src/main/java/com/bookclub/model/`
 - **Purpose**: Contains data classes representing the core entities of the application.
 - **Files**:
   - `User.java`: Represents a user with attributes like username, password, email, etc.
-  - `BookClub.java`: Represents a book club with attributes like club name, members, current book, etc.
   - `Book.java`: Represents a book with attributes like title, author, rating, etc.
   - `Event.java`: Represents an event with attributes like date, time, location, etc.
   - `Review.java`: Represents a book review with attributes like rating, comment, reviewer, etc.

+### `src/main/java/com/bookclub/iao/`
+- **Purpose**: Contains interfaces for classes responsible for database interaction.
+- **Files**:
+  - `IUserAO.java`, `IBookDAO.java`, etc.: Interface for database operations for their corresponding models.

 ### `src/main/java/com/bookclub/dao/`
 - **Purpose**: Contains classes responsible for interacting with the SQLite database.
 They perform CRUD (Create, Read, Update, Delete) operations for each model.
 - **Files**:
-  - `UserDAO.java`, `BookClubDAO.java`, `BookDAO.java`, etc.: DAO classes for managing database operations for their corresponding models.
+  - `UserDAO.java`, `BookDAO.java`, etc.: DAO classes for managing database operations for their corresponding models.

+### `src/main/java/com/bookclub/mao/`
+- **Purpose**: Contains classes responsible for mocking the interaction with the SQLite database.
+They perform CRUD (Create, Read, Update, Delete) operations for each model.
+- **Files**:
+  - `UserMAO.java`, `BookMAO.java`, etc.: MAO classes for managing mock database operations for their corresponding models.

 ### `src/main/java/com/bookclub/util/`
 - **Purpose**: Contains utility classes that provide common functionalities used across the application.